liguowang/cpgtools/README.md

 <a name="p3.8"></a>dmc_logit.py
 ---
 This program performs differential CpG analysis using [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) model based on
 [proportion values](#p2.2).
 It allows for covariable analysis.
 Users can choose to use "binomial" or "quasibinomial" to model the data.
 According to "glm" documentation, "The *quasibinomial* family differs from the *binomial* family only in that the dispersion parameter is not fixed at one, so it can model over-dispersion".
+Pvalues are calculated using ANOVA to compare two nested models (full model vs reduced model).

 #### Basic usage